MarauderPixie/CAL-prototype/README.md

 ## Try it yourself

-To run the experiment locally, follow these steps:
+You can either [follow this link](https://cal-catlearn-protoype.netlify.app/) to an online version of the experiment or, to run (and eventually customize) it locally, follow these steps - assuming you already have `npm` installed:

 1. clone the repo
 2. open a terminal in the folder you cloned it to
 3. run `npm install`
 4. open `index.html` in your browser